Exploring the sequence length bottleneck in the Transformer for Image Captioning

 The attention mechanism originally allowed the decoder to spread the input information along the whole collection of encoder's hidden vectors by means of the softmax function that inherently focuses on few elements only, a property after which the method is named.
-In contrast, the expansion follows the idea of distributing the information over a different and arbitrary number of elements and in order to do so we introduce the expansion mechanism principle, schematized in Figure \ref{fig:expansion_mechanism_2}.
-First, the sequence is transformed into another one featured by a new sequence length by means a ``Forward expansion''.
+In contrast, the expansion we follow the idea of distributing the information over a different and arbitrary number of elements.
+As illustrated n Figure \ref{fig:expansion_mechanism_2}, first, the sequence is transformed into another one featured by a new sequence length by means a ``Forward expansion''.
 Generic ope\-rations involving sequences in the new dimension can be done (represented by the symbol ``\textit{f}'' in the Figure), then the original length is retrieved back with an operation called ``Backward expansion''.